 Second, while it seems like we currently live in a post-factual world in which anything goes and no one fact-checks anything, we are seeing the rise of automated fact-checking.
 Google has begun to validate news stories using machine learning tools.
 While Google indicated only part of the algorithm it uses to do so, it’s not unreasonable to assume that its machine learning tools interpret content for signals of veracity in addition to provided schema.

 Providing abundant, high-quality data within our stories should help those algorithms recognize and reward our work.
 It would be equally unsurprising to see Facebook and other content distributors do the same.
 By focusing on data-driven stories now, we plan for the future.

 Any PR professional can become a data-driven PR professional.
 Being data-driven doesn’t mean becoming a data scientist, statistician, or computer science professional.
-It doesn’t mean abandoning the profession of public relations.
+It doesn’t mean abandoning the profession of public relations or communications.

 A data-driven PR program uses the scientific method to create results:

 In this series, we’ll examine each of these steps in the data-driven PR process and how you can implement data-driven PR practices in your own organization.